raspberrypilearning/robot-antenna/en/step_6.md

 Let's make a cardboard robot to display the antenna you've made.

 + On a sheet of A4 paper, draw or print your own robot design.
-It should be drawn portrait so it can be wrapped around your cardboard tube.
-Make sure it has an antenna!
+Its feet and head should point towards the short sides of the sheet of paper.
+Make sure it also has an antenna!

 +  Colour in the robot picture and cut it out carefully.